arcelioeperez/dash-app/About.md

 You could also download and install 'Chocolatey', which is a package manager for Windows.
 Download Chocolatey: [Chocolatey - Windows Package Manager](https://chocolatey.org/)

-**Please use a Unix-like terminal like Git Bash or Powershell - it makes running programs easier**
+**Use a Unix-like terminal like Git Bash or Powershell - it makes running programs easier**

 > Make sure that you have Python in your **path** otherwise it won't recognize the **python** command.